 As you peruse the fresh fruits and veggies, you can have a nibble on the prepared foods offered at the market, too.
 You’ll find a diverse spread of snacks, from Vietnamese spring rolls to bagel sandwiches and everything in between.

-Although I love visiting farmer’s markets to get an idea of the local agricultural and culinary scene, I haven’t visited nearly enough of our country’s best.
+Although I love visiting the best farmers markets to get an idea of the local agricultural and culinary scene, I haven’t visited nearly enough of our country’s best.
 As such, this list is just a jumping off point for you and me.

 This fall season, then, take a pledge with me to see as many farmer’s markets as you can before winter creeps in and causes many markets to close their doors until spring rolls back around.
 You’ll find the produce is fresher, the vendors are nicer and everything you cook tastes even better because it was grown and made locally.
 For me, that’s more than enough incentive to embark on my farmer’s market quest, and I hope that you will take the produce plunge with me.